 Your safety is very important to us.
-If you notice any suspicious, dangerous or illegal activities on campus, please notify the Campus Police Department at 903-675-6235 as soon as possible for investigation and resolution.
+If you notice any suspicious, dangerous or illegal activities on campus, please notify TVPD at 903-675-6235 as soon as possible for investigation and resolution.
 A campus map is included in this report for your convenience.

-The Campus Police Department offers a number of personal safety awareness presentations.
+TVPD offers a number of personal safety awareness presentations.
 The presentations included alcohol awareness issues and laws, active shooter awareness, new employee orientation, Building evacuation, and many others.
 These sessions are offered to the college community upon request.
 Our collaborative efforts working with Housing and Residential Life staff, other college departments and local law enforcement agencies help make a difference on campus.

 I hope your stay on our campus is enjoyable and productive.
-If you would like more information about this report or campus safety and security in general, please contact the Campus Police Department at 903-675-6235.
+If you would like more information about this report or campus safety and security in general, please contact the Trinity Valley Community College Police Department (TVPD) at 903-675-6235.
 We value your comments and ideas to make our college a safe place to learn, work, live and visit.